Tennis, or terriers? US Open’s home hosts famed dog show

 “The sport of it is highlighted” by the environs, she said.

-Up on the artificial-turf-covered platform, Fletcher the Malinois took the plunge.
-Owner Jenine Wech had been quick to sign him up for the first-ever dock-diving demonstration at U.S. dogdom’s most illustrious show.

-“We’re never going to get to Westminster any other way,” laughed Wech, of Schellsburg, Pa.
+“We’re never going to get to Westminster any other way,” laughed owner Jenine Wech of Schellsburg, Pa.
 When not doing dock diving or other sports, Fletcher works as a bedbug-detection dog.

+Stella competed in agility in 2021 but was back Saturday as dock diving, her favorite blow-off-steam sport, got a toe in the Westminster water.

+“The experience is so neat, to get to come with your dog … and to even just show a healthy bulldog,” said owner Lucy Hayes of Dayton, Ohio, who taught Stella to swim years ago (she dives in a life jacket for safety).

-For most of its history, Westminster was held in Manhattan, where the show long crowned its top dogs at Madison Square Garden.
+For most of its history, Westminster was held in Manhattan, where generations of best in show dogs were anointed at Madison Square Garden.
 In order to hold the event outdoors during the COVID-19 crisis, organizers moved it to the grounds of an estate in suburban Tarrytown, New York, for the last two years.

-The club was eager to return to New York City and initially envisioned going back to the Garden.
-But amid factors including construction plans at a Manhattan pier building that formerly hosted part of the show, the tennis center emerged as an alternative.
+The club sought to return to New York City, while assessing factors including construction plans at a Manhattan pier building that formerly hosted part of the show.
+The tennis center emerged as an alternative.

-Besides hosting one of tennis’s Grand Slam tournaments, the facility in Queens also has had wrestling and video gaming competitions in recent years.
-Its management embraced letting dogs have their day.
+Besides hosting one of tennis’s Grand Slam tournaments, the facility in Queens has been trying to position itself in recent years as a flexible, festive event venue.
+It has welcomed wrestling, video gaming and BIG3 3-on-3 basketball competitions and embraced letting dogs have their day.

 “From the biggest stars in tennis to the biggest stars in the canine world,” said Chris Studley, the facility’s senior director for event services.
-“There’s a big buzz in our organization about having the dog show here.
-It’s iconic.”
+Westminster President Donald Sturz was equally upbeat about the prospect of “an iconic dog show event in an iconic venue.”

+To be sure, Manhattan offered a certain allure to some participants who travel from around the country.
+But the spacious tennis center allows for holding all the events in one place, adding new ones and giving dogs and people more elbow room.

+While dogs aren’t usually the main attraction at the tennis center, there are plenty of players known for bringing their pooches on tour.